kamidtli/IT2810-project3/README.md

 We have choosen to use GraphQL for our query language, since we were curious on how GraphQL worked and wanted to learn more.
 Some of the groups members had a some experience with use of REST API, but we all agreed to use GraphQL, because we wanted to learn more.

+Our logic for GraphQL is located in the server folder.
+In the server folder, there is a schema file, which contains the type definitions and resolvers.
+The type definitions is a JSON object which are describing all the types in the database, mutations, and the possible queries you can make.
+The queries definied makes the foundation for which data you can ask for later from the frontend.
+The query definition tells you which arguments it takes as input and which data it gives out.
+But the query definition is not enough for graphql to receive the data from the database.
+You also need to match the query definitions with a resolver.
+There are a resolver for each query and it is the logisitic for how to receive the data from the database.
+Here Mongoose plays a big part.
+Mongoose is the middle man between the MongoDB database and GraphQL.
+To make Mongoose work, we also define specific models for
+Mongoose, which matches the type definitions in the GrapQL query definitions.

+### Mongoose
+For modeling your application data, Mongoose offers a simple, schema-based solution.
+It includes built-in casting, validation, query construction, hooks for business logic, and more, out of the box.

+To connect our database to the express server and node js, we uses mongoose.
+Mongoose is a elegant MongoDB object modeling for node.js, which makes it easier for use to model the application data, and to connect to mongodb database.

 ### Apollo Client
 Apollo Client is a complete state management library for JavaScript apps.
 When using Apollo Client it makes it much simpler to write GraphQL queries.